 As a mainly volunteer organization, we depend heavily on teenage volunteers to get a lot of our work done.
 Throughout the year, Boy Scouts and Girls Scouts, as well as middle-school and high-school students from both Dunwoody and Chamblee do clean-up and landscaping jobs around the farm and other properties we manage, as well as volunteer at Lemonade Days.

 Often the projects are performed in the pursuit of Scout badges.
 Several Girl Scouts have earned their Gold Award through original projects at the farm.
 Likewise have several Boy Scouts reached Eagle Scout status.
 If you’re a Scout looking for a way to make a difference, talk to us.

-- Designing and building “lemonade stands” for picture-taking at Lemonade Days
+Farley Wall – Designed and built “lemonade stands” for candid picture taking at Lemonade Days.